WhaleOps/air2phin/docs/start.rst

     # Show all arguments or subcommands of airphin
     airphin --help

-    # A simple convert example base on stdin, and will show converted result on stdout
+    # A simple migrate example base on stdin, and will show migrated result on stdout
-    # Can add option `--diff` to see the diff detail of this convert
+    # Can add option `--diff` to see the diff detail of this migrate
     airphin test "from airflow.operators.bash import BashOperator

     test = BashOperator(